yibie/org-include-inline/README.md

 - `M-x org-include-inline-insert-file` - Include an entire file
 - `M-x org-include-inline-insert-from-lines` - Include specific lines from a file

-3. Refresh after modified the source file:
+3. Auto-refresh after modified the source file:
+- `C-c '` go to the source file.
+- Modify the source file.
+- Save the source file(⚠️Must save the file with command, like `C-x C-s`, or `M-x save-buffer`).
+- The included content will be updated automatically.

 ![Interactive Line Selection](images/figure2.gif)